Laura Feiersinger: International goals

 Scores and results list Austria's goal tally first:

 Personal life

+Feiersinger is from Saalfelden.
 When Feiersinger was younger she tried a variety of sports including biathlon, athletics, cross country and football.
 She entered the Austrian sports school model (SSM) and at age 15 decided to specialize as a footballer.
 Wolfgang Feiersinger, her father, is a former footballer who won the champions league playing for Borussia Dortmund and also played for the Austrian national team.

 Feiersinger also pursued a bachelor's degree in sports science.
+In 2023, Feiersinger and her sister Denise Feiersinger launched a fashion brand together.
+As of 2024, Feiersinger is believed to be in a relationship with English footballer Keira Walsh.